asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Asterisk-13-ARI-Improvements/index.md

----

----

-**Tip:**  Note that in this case, the SIP URI specified in the **to** key uses the PJSIP nomenclature of a generic endpoint to associate with the outbound SIP URI.
+!!! tip **  Note that in this case, the SIP URI specified in the **to
+    key uses the PJSIP nomenclature of a generic endpoint to associate with the outbound SIP URI.
 This is due to PJSIP's usage of endpoints to provide default codecs/behaviour with outbound requests to SIP URIs.

----
+[//]: # (end-tip)

 Responses to the request can include: